PET INSURANCE FAQS

 You can pay by credit card or direct debit, either fortnightly, monthly or annually.

 No, there are no restrictions.
-You can use any vet who’s licensed to legally practice as a vet in Australia.
+You can use any vet other than yourself who’s registered to legally practice as a vet in Australia.

 Yes, so long as you haven't made a claim.
-If you have claimed, you change it when you renew your policy.
+If you have claimed, you can change it when you renew your policy.
 Please note that you may not be able to change your level of cover if your pet is over the age of 9 years.

 We'll automatically renew your policy each year after sending you a renewal notice (unless you tell us otherwise).
-Your renewal notice will specify any changes to your cover or the price.
+Your renewal notice will specify any changes to your cover and the premium.

 Yes, you may cancel your policy by notifying the administrator of HCF Pet Insurance, PetSure (Australia) Pty Ltd (“PetSure”).
 You can do this by calling 1800 630 681, by email email@example.com or in writing at: HCF Pet Insurance, Locked Bag 9021, Castle Hill, NSW 1765.

-If you choose to cancel your policy and have been paying your premium by instalments, there’s no premium refund (including for any remaining days of a current instalment period).
+If you choose to cancel your policy and have been paying your premiums by instalments, there is no premium refund (including for any remaining days of a current instalment period).
 No further premium instalments will be deducted.

 How soon can I use my pet’s policy?

-You can use the policy as soon as your application has been accepted.
-The policy will start at 23h59 on the date when you took our cover for your pet, as shown on your Certificate of Insurance.
+You can use the policy as soon as your application is accepted.
+The commencement time will be 11.59pm on the date when you took our cover for your pet, as shown on your Certificate of Insurance.

-Complete and submit an HCF pet insurance Claim Form within 90 days of your pet's treatment.
+Complete and submit an HCF Pet Insurance Claim Form.
 The vet must complete a small section of the claim form and sign it, so take along a printed claim form.